addyosmani/backbone-fundamentals/README.md

 ###Views

 Views in Backbone don't contain the markup for your application, but rather they are there to support models by defining how they should be visually represented to the user.
-This is usually achieved using JavaScript templating (e.g. Mustache, jQuery tmpl etc).
-When a model updates, rather than the entire page needing to be refreshed, we can simply bind a view's `render()` function to a model's `change()` event, allowing the view to always be up to date.
+This is usually achieved using JavaScript templating (e.g. Handlebars.js, Mustache etc.).
+A view's `render()` function can be bound to a model's `change()` event, allowing the view to always be up to date without requiring a full page refresh.

 ####Creating new views

 Similar to the previous sections, creating a new view is relatively straight-forward.
-We simply extend `Backbone.View`.
-Here's an example of a possible implementation of this, which I'll explain shortly:
+To create a new View, simply extend `Backbone.View`.
+I'll explain this code in detail below:

 ```javascript
 var PhotoSearch = Backbone.View.extend({